Erez-Goldberg/invoke-shell/README.md

 ## Compiling
 Before compiling the script, IP (and port if different from 443) must be changed.
 <br />
 There are several methods to compile ps1 to executables, however IExpress utility is a "Living off the Land".
-IExpress is a built-in Windows application that’s typically used for packaging files or creating software installers.
+IExpress is a built-in Windows application that’s typically used for packaging files or creating software installers. <br />
+IExpress must be opened with an admin:

+Select Create new Self-Extraction Directive File option and click Next.